 One can often easily tell if a software module is unnecessarily prone to software rot.
 Software such as barcode generation is essentially a computation, so it should at least be in the C-series of software rot resistance.
 For some software to necessarily be in the I-classes, it must require OS-services, disk contents or external services to run.
 It should only be in the I-series of classes if it is necessary.

 Dependencies change because a breaking change was considered necessary or desirable enough to warrant the break.

-There are some prominent examples of somewhat forward compatible systems: Microsoft Windows, Intel’s x86 and the C programming language.
+There are some prominent examples of somewhat forward compatible systems: Microsoft Windows, Intel's x86, the C programming language, IBM mainframes and COBOL.
 There are binaries that run on Windows 3.11 that still run on 32-bit Windows 10.
 There are C89 programs written in the 90s that still compiles.
 There are sequences of x86 instructions that produce the same result in x86-64.

 The forward compatibility maintained in these systems is controversial, but they remain large actors in their respective fields.

 At the other end are modern web services.
 Changing several times a year is considered dynamic and adaptable.